ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

 This property specifies the port number for communication between the client and the server via TCP/IP.
 The user can set this port number to any number not being used by another application within the range of port numbers (up to number 65535) excluding the so-called “well-known TCP port numbers” (from 1 to 1023).
-Application programs of Altibase can connect to the server via this port number
+Application programs of Altibase can connect to the server via this port number.

 #### PSM_CURSOR_OPEN_LIMIT